Federico Colli

-Federico Colli (Brescia- Lombardy, Italy- 10 August 1988) is an Italian classical pianist.
+Federico Colli is an Italian classical pianist.

 He won the First Prize at the Salzburg Mozart Competition in 2011 and the First Prize with Gold Medal at The Leeds International Piano Competition in 2012.
-"His beautifully light touch and lyrical grace make the music shine."
-(The Daily Telegraph).

-After these achievements, he embarked on a series of concerts in different parts of the world, playing with renowned orchestras, esteemed conductors, at famous theaters and for prestigious festivals, obtaining a great success from the audiences and critics.
+After this victory, The Independent wrote: "Beautiful pianism with wonderful tone; very sensitive to nuances, voicing and atmosphere; intelligent, energetic and never heavy-handed."

+Career

+In 2014, the British magazine International Piano has selected him as “one of the 30 pianists under 30 who are likely to dominate the world stage in years to come.”

+Since then, he has performed internationally with major orchestras, renowned conductors and at prominent venues and festivals, getting great reviews.

-Over the years, he has been gaining worldwide recognition for his compelling and unconventional interpretations, clarity of sound, remarkable originality and philosophical approach to music-making.
-"There’s no doubt that Federico Colli is one of the more original thinkers of his generation."
-(Gramophone).
+Over the years, he has received increasing recognition for his unconventional interpretative approach, with critics highlighting his clarity of sound and distinctive musical perspective.
+Gramophone wrote: ”There’s no doubt that Federico Colli is one of the more original thinkers of his generation.”